MaksimRudnev/ShinyValues/README.md

 Value indices are based on [Schwartz theory of basic values](https://pdfs.semanticscholar.org/dc49/e27d0ed890cd3ed2e80ca0b0107207f12a64.pdf).
 They were computed following [ESS EduNet](http://essedunet.nsd.uib.no/cms/topics/1/) instructions, and weighted with design weight (post-stratification weights are not available for round 9 so far).

-Data on Russia in round 7 are taken from ESS website and Russia round 9 from CESSI website.
+Data on Russia in round 7 are taken from ESS website section "Related studies" and Russia round 9 from CESSI website.

 ## Run